joypoddar/reactJS_tutorial/README.md

 ## Tutorial 38: Context (Part 1)

 Context provides a way to pass data through the component tree without having to pass props down manually at every level.

+## Tutorial 39: Context (Part 2)

+There are 3 steps to implement in making use of context.

+1. Create the context
+2. Provide the context value
+3. Consume the context value